Om-Doiphode/Image_Pipeline/Notes/Debayering.md

 artifacts.
 * To improve upon the quality of the bilinear method, Malvar, He, and Cutler follow the work of Pei and Tam by adding Laplacian cross-channel corrections.
+* Consider the case of finding G at an R or a B pixel.
+* If the actual R value differs considerably from the linearly interpolated R value, it means that there is a sharp luminance change at that pixel.
 * The green component at a red pixel location is estimated as